What to Give an Employer When They Need a Writing Sample

 Don't be intimidated if you don't have a writing sample to submit.
 It's always an option to compose a piece especially geared towards a particular position.
 In fact, the hiring manager might appreciate your initiative.
 Just make sure the sample reflects your strongest writing.

 Follow the Employer's Directions

 Generally, directions for how to submit a writing sample are included in the job posting or provided by the employer.
-You may be asked to email your writing sample with your resume and cover letter or be required to upload your sample to an online portal along with your other application materials.
+You may be asked either to email your writing sample with your resume and cover letter or to upload it to an online portal along with your other application materials.

 Bringing a Writing Sample to an Interview